 The focus of these new projects is to enhance our renewable generation capacity.
 By 2020 more than 50% of our installed capacity will be renewable technologies.
 A Key Performance Indicator for the business is to reduce the carbon intensity of the electricity we generate by >70% in the decade to 2020.

-Our innate strengths also provide a platform that supports the offering of cost-effective energy solutions to the market place, through the Energy Performance Contracting unit.
+Our innate strengths also provide a platform that supports the offering of cost-effective energy solutions to the market place, through the Energy Services unit.

 The Clean Energy Hub